meet-projects/meetx-playbook/meetx_playbook.md

 Anticipation is a key driver of engagement.
 Content should be structured sequentially with hooks and cliffhangers that leave students anxious to move to the next stage of a lesson or the next week's lesson.

-Hooks — llear motivations for why somethign is important, useful, or fun to learn need to be upfront in curriculum.
+Hooks are cllear motivations for why something is important, useful, or fun to learn need to be upfront in curriculum.
 We call this content 'hook-forward' (ie. make students ask 'how the heck did you do that?  how the heck do I do that too!?')

 Content is always
   - You, Ya'll, We (vs. I, you, we).
 If you can make students feel the pain of doing something the long way, they build foundational understanding of concepts and also become eager for easier solutions from advanced concepts.